-Management of own funds
+Management of Own Funds

-With active capital management, ERV Nordic ensures that the capital adequacy is appropriate at all times.
-ERV Nordic calculates the solvency demand and coverage on a quarterly basis and reports the figures to the Board of Management and the Board of Directors.
+With active capital management, ERV Nordic ensures that its capital adequacy always remains appropriate.
+Solvency demand and coverage are calculated on a quarterly basis and reported to both the Board of Management and the Board of Directors.